Need Help Coping With a Tough Marriage? A Painful Divorce?

 John in fact generally had zero idea of how or why his wife wanted things from him.
 Making matters worse, instead of asking her for more information when she made requests to him, he would respond by feeling anxious.
 He then quickly flipped from anxiety into anger, lest he look and sound as helpless as he felt.

 Next time you feel a sense of suffering in your marriage—or in a process of divorce—instead of interpreting, ask.
-The more you understand about what and how your partner is feeling, the less likely you will be to assume that a) your partner treats you just like someone earlier in your life did and b) your partner is intentionally treating you poorly.
+The more you understand about what and how your partner is feeling and where that feeling comes from with regard to earlier life templates, the less likely you will be to assume that a) your partner treats you just like someone earlier in your life did and b) your partner is intentionally treating you poorly.

 What is an ideal reaction for coping with a tough marriage or a painful divorce?

-Regard your partner realistically, and with empathy instead of through old templates or with personalizing.
+If you find yourself getting depressed, angry or anxious, regard your partner realistically, looking to experience him with empathy instead of through old templates or with personalizing.
 Think about how you might understand what your partner does in terms of his/her earlier life experiences.
 Consider his/her personal limitations.
 With empathy for others comes inner strength within yourself.
 Go for it!

 (c) Susan Heitler, PhD